safe-global/safe-apps-sdk/README.md

 const appsSdk = new SafeAppsSDK();
 ```

-It returns a SDK instance that allows you to interact with the Safe Multisig application.
+The instance allows you to interact with the Safe Multisig application.

 ### Subscribing to events